 Iona Community Council

-Draft minutes of the quarterly and Annual General Meeting (AGM) held in Iona Village Hall on Wednesday 5 June 2024 at 7.30pm
+Draft minutes of the quarterly meeting held in Iona Village Hall on Wednesday 4 December 2024 at 7.30pm

-Present: Shiona Ruhemann (chair), Dot Stewart, Toben Lewis (minutes), Katy Russon, Rob MacManaway, 19 members of the public.
+Present: Shiona Ruhemann (chair), Toben Lewis (minutes), Rob MacManaway, Jane Martin, Dot Stewart, 18 members of the public, and 1 visitor.

 Minutes of the previous meeting: signed off without amendments